 Thame Remembers Lance Corporal Albert Henry Pollicott

-Albert is buried in the Brouay War Cemetery, Calvados, France, and is remembered in Thame on the War Memorial and on St Mary’s War Memorial Board.
+5389298 Lance Corporal Albert Henry Pollicott, Oxford and Bucks Light Infantry, is buried in Brouay War Cemetery, Calvados, France.
+He is remembered in Thame on the war memorial and on St Mary’s war memorial board.

 The Thame Remembers Cross was delivered to Brouay War Cemetery, Calvados, France on 06th April 2015 by Verity Platek